 Several professional organisations, such as Selex, offer specialised positions for Computer Science graduates.

-Always confirm the entry requirements for the particular university/course you 're interested in, as they vary with every institution.
-Requirements are subject to change.
+Always confirm the grades and other requirements for the particular university/course you're interested in.
+Requirements vary between institutions and are subject to change.

 - BSc Computer Science